 We will be the first to admit that we love leather.
 The grain, the smell, the touch and the richness.
 Its versatility also makes leather one of the best materials to work with.
 But how sustainable is leather and the process of making it?
 Let’s break it down.

 Part of the argument against leather, as a sustainable material, stems from the fact that the leather processing requires significant quantities of water and energy.
 It also involves a wide variety of chemicals.
 However, thanks to new energy and water-saving technologies, the environmental footprint of leather processing can be reduced dramatically.

 For example; Proviera® - Probiotics for Leather™, is a 100% natural product range made by a fermentation process, which can eliminate the need for surfactants and bacteriacides in the beamhouse step of the tanning process.

-The Stahl Neo portfolio includes compliant and sustainable leather finishes.
+The Stahl Neo portfolio includes compliant and sustainable leather solutions for wet-end and leather finish.
 The product line offers products that not only already comply with Zero Discharge Hazardous Chemicals (ZDHC) Manufacturing Restricted Substances List (MRSL), but even go beyond this standard, targeting an even wider range of chemical substances.
-The leather finishing product group includes top coats, base coats, and so on.

 Just five examples of the technologies available that can reduce the environmental impact at each step in the leather process.

 Stahl is also collaborating closely with industry and universities on some innovative ways to recycle and re-use leather waste from the tanneries.

 As much as we love leather, we also love the innovative spirit of these times in which alternative sustainable materials are created.
 For instance, materials made from mushrooms, fruit and jellyfish, but also from other organic, natural ingredients.
 Yet authentic leather outlasts most of these alternative materials: when treated and preserved properly it can last several lifetimes.
 For instance, have you read about the recent auctioning of Einstein’s leather jacket?